 On April 15, 2015 the Company received notice that Shaklee Corporation filed a Notice of Opposition to the Company's trademark application for UTH (stylized as Ūth) with the USPTO.
 On May 19, 2015, the Company filed an answer to the opposition and also filed a counterclaim seeking to cancel Shaklee's registration of its YOUTH mark.
 Shaklee filed an extension to oppose the UTH mark on June 18, 2015, and the request to extend time to oppose was granted until July 18, 2015.
-Shaklee filed a second extension on July 17, 2015, and the request to extend time to oppose has been granted until September 16, 2015.
+Shaklee filed a second extension on July 17, 2015, and the request to extend time to oppose was granted until September 16, 2015.
+On September 15, 2015, Shaklee filed two more Notices of Opposition.
+The Company will seek consolidation of all three oppositions and file any necessary counterclaims by November 24, 2015.

 It is not possible at this time to predict the outcome of this USPTO action or whether the Company will incur any liability, or to estimate the ranges of damages, if any, which may be incurred in connection with this matter.
 However, the Company believes it has a valid defense and will vigorously defend this claim.
-This matter will remain open until it is resolved.
+This matter remains open.